omerta/php-the-right-way/pages/The-Basics.md

 {% highlight php %}
 <?php
-echo 'This is my string, look at how pretty it is.';    // no es necesario evaluar una cadenad de caracteres simple
+echo 'This is my string, look at how pretty it is.';    // no es necesario evaluar una cadena de caracteres simple

 /**
  * Output: